 Minimum Age and Entrance Requirements

-Kindergarten students must have attained the age of 5 years old by September 30.
+Kindergarten students must have attained the age of 5 years old by the first day of school.

 First Grade Enrollment

 First-grade students must have attained the age of 6 years old and demonstrate proof of completing kindergarten at a public, state-licensed private, state-exempt private or approved home school program.

 Demonstrate proof of completing kindergarten and promotion to first grade while being a resident of another state in compliance with the age and entrance requirements of that state.
 Proof must be verified through a report card issues by the out-of-state public or private school.

 Second-grade students must have attained the age of 7 years old and demonstrate proof of completing kindergarten and first grade at a public, state licensed private, state exempt private or approved home school program.